danthelos/excel-importer/memory-bank/projectbrief.md

 - Instead of exporting to a CSV, export the processed data directly to a PostgreSQL database.
 - **Log all process events in JSON format compatible with ElasticSearch after successful or failed data export to the database.**
 - In Phase 2, the application exports all validated, versioned data directly to a PostgreSQL database (table must already exist).
 All process events for DB export are logged.
 Data is validated before export.
-- **Important: The database table must allow multiple records with the same (id_type, id_value, product).
+- **Important: The database table must allow multiple records with the same (id_type, id_value, product_type).
 There must NOT be a primary key or unique constraint on these columns.
 This is required to support versioning/history as per the business logic.**
 - **When constructing `dane_opisowe` for each row, any key with a NaN or empty value must be omitted from the JSON for that row.
 Only valid, non-empty descriptive data should be stored in the database.**
 - **When constructing `dane_opisowe`, only columns present in the descriptive schema are included.
 Any column not listed in the schema is ignored and not added to the JSON.**